MorpheusAIs/Morpheus/WhitePaper.md

 The block reward will start at 14,400 MOR per day and then decline by 2.468994701 MOR each day, until the reward reaches 0 on day 5,833.
 By that time (about 16 years from now) provided Morpheus is in wide use, the fees will have taken over as the primary incentive.
 Fees paid to users for their data, fees to compute providers, fees to capital providers and fees to coders.

-42 Million supply cap for the tokens.
-14,400 tokens per day evenly distributed between users, capital, code, compute.
-3,456 tokens for compute.
+**42 Million supply cap for the MOR tokens.**
+14,400 tokens per day evenly distributed between community users, capital, code, compute.
+- 3,456 tokens for compute.
 Proof transactions for API calls served.
-3,456 tokens for code.
+- 3,456 tokens for code.
 Proof code committed and merged into Morpheus repo.
-3,456 tokens for capital.
-Proof ETH locked & yield donated to devs, compute and Users.
-3,456 tokens for data.
+- 3,456 tokens for capital.
+Proof ETH yield contributed, swapped for MOR & burned (ETH remainer used for Protection Resources).
+- 3,456 tokens for data.
 Proof of feedback on prompts, agents, and Morpheus.
-With the remainder set aside for protection funds: 576 tokens per day for that purpose.
+With the remainder set aside for protection resources: 576 tokens per day for that purpose.

 ## The Utility of The MOR Token
 The objective is for MOR to provide broad utility in many of the functions of the Morpheus network.
 As a result the use of the MOR token offers an on chain accounting mechanism to calculate rewards based on real usage of the software.